shuilaPacific

 Ritual instructions, if any, were provided in a separate section after the wording of the prayer.
 The instructions may include the preparation of ritual paraphernalia, the offering of food stuffs, specific requirements of bodily comportment, and the number of times the supplicant should recite the prayer.

 Although a shuila-prayer could be performed as a self-contained rite, many of the prayers were incorporated into larger ritual ceremonies used for the king.
 In fact, some prayers were used in more than one such ceremony, though the precise wording of the prayer might vary according to ritual context.
-For example, the shuila-prayer to the moon god, designated Sîn 1 in our catalog, is known from ten different tablets.
-Among these textual witnesses are instructions for the prayer’s use in a dream ritual, a ritual to ward off the evil of a lunar eclipse, and a royal lustration.
+For example, the shuila-prayer to the moon god, designated Sîn 1 in the catalog, is known from many different tablets.
+Among these textual witnesses are instructions for the prayer’s use in a dream ritual, a ritual to ward off the evil of a lunar eclipse, and a royal lustration (see Frechette 2012: 201-208).
 The prayer’s wording varies according to the ritual in which it is embedded.
 The analysis of the ritual uses and re-uses of the shuila-prayers is still in its beginning stages.

 Shuila-Prayers in Contemporary Scholarship and Their Significance: